Finding The“Why” in Your Life

 Years of high-stress, mostly desk jobs, eating at odd hours, and not moving enough, after years of being athletic, all took their toll.
 I felt disgusted with myself for “forgetting I was an athlete.”
 Of course, it’s counterproductive to not be kind to yourself, it only leads to more suffering.

-As a survivor of many abuses, assaults, and traumas, I was going to talk therapy and taking anti-depressants.
+As a survivor of many waves of abuse, assaults, and traumas, I was going to talk therapy and taking anti-depressants.
 They were good, advisable treatments, and they helped quite a bit, particularly the therapy, but the drugs weren’t working.
 They made me even sadder.

 I clearly needed more than medication.